rougin/dexterity/README.md

 }
 ```

+Using the `Depot` class improves development productivity as it reduces writing of code relating to CRUD operations.
+As it is also designed to be extensible, it can be used freely without the required methods.

+## Methods of `Depot`

-If used, the specified methods may be defined depending on the usage from the `Depot`:
+If a `Depot` class is used, the following methods should be defined depending on its usage:

 ### `create`